Gwen Stefani – Just a Girl

-Gwen Stefani – Just a Girl was a concert residency held at the Zappos Theater in Las Vegas by American singer Gwen Stefani.
+Gwen Stefani – Just a Girl was a concert residency held at the Zappos Theater on the Las Vegas Strip in Paradise, Nevada by American singer Gwen Stefani.
 Named after the song of the same name, the residency opened on June 27, 2018, and concluded on November 6, 2021.
 Comprising fifty-seven dates, Just a Girl grossed over $27.3 million and was attended by 201,341 fans.

 Background

 The residency was officially announced on April 10, 2018.
 Tickets for the initial twenty-five shows between June 2018 and March 2019 went on sale on April 13.
 On December 3, 2018, twenty-one dates between July 5 and November 2, 2019, were announced.
 The July 24, 2019, was cancelled due to illness.

 Twenty-three more dates for 2020 were added, but four were cancelled due to illness.
 After returning to stage, Stefani only performing three shows, before the remaining eight were postponed to 2021, due to the COVID-19 pandemic.